1n3ffbl3/studying-with-specs/game4/specs-4.md

         VARIABLE2: column
             Initialized: Value of column attribute in DOM box element.

-		BEHAVIOR: If null equals to boardState at row [row] and column [column] than depending on state (true/false) of nextPlayer it assigns the value of "x" or "o" into boardState[row][column].
+		BEHAVIOR: If null equals to boardState at row and column than depending on state of nextPlayer it assigns the new value into boardState[row][column].
 After assignment it toggles nextPlayer.
 		Then refresh the board by calling function populateBoard.
 		If boardState from box.id is not equal null,then it shows alert message.